MartinGeisse/grumpyrest/doc/json-generics.md

   We probably do not have to detect this case explicitly -- in a non-degenerate case, this will end up asking the registry for a type adapter for type "T" which the registry won't have.
 - GenericArrayType types, i.e. List<String>[], T[], List<T>[] -- the first one would work.
-We simply avoid this case by not using arrays, but ImmutableList.
+We simply avoid this case by not using arrays but lists.

 What we have to do is therefore:
 - support only Class<?> and ParameterizedType, and the latter only if recursively supported